mmarcincin/HB-DRM-free-bulk-downloader/README.md

 log files:
 - LOG-all.txt -- complete log(downloads + errors)
 - LOG-error.txt -- log of errors only (md5 fails and unsuccessful downloads)
 - if you use !md5-, LOG-all.txt and LOG-error.txt will contain only unsuccessful downloads

 other global switches:
+- %normal (default, this will return to downloading at least 1 label)
 - %strict (this will download only your preferred label)

-- %normal (default, this will return to downloading at least 1 label)
+another set of global switches:
 - %pref (default, download first found preferred label in list and skip others)
 - %all (download all preferred labels)